lijunle/npm-patch-version/README.md

 ## Example

-Here is the example configuration in `.travis.yml` for Travis CI:
+Here is the example configuration for Travis CI.
+A full example could be the [.travis.yml](https://github.com/lijunle/npm-patch-version/blob/master/.travis.yml) file of this project.

 ```yaml
 before_deploy: